 But even with what sounds like a pretty straightforward job description, people often get the work of public relations confused.

 So let’s clear things up.
-In this guide, we’ll examine 11 of the most common misconceptions about public relations.
+This guide will examine 13 of the most common misconceptions about public relations.

 “It’s PR, not ER” is a common refrain said within the public relations industry and that tongue-in-cheek quote means that while publicists can do a lot, they’re not magicians.